element36-io/ebics-java-server/docs/TEST.md

 This starts several docker images: ebics-java-service  => libeufin => Postgres.
 We use 'watchdog.sh' from the hyperfridge image to scan directory for new banking documents which triggers generation of STARK proofs.

+    docker compose pull
-    docker compose up
+    docker compose up -d
+    # optional
+    docker compose logs -f

+Startup will take some time - up to 3 o5 minutes.
-You should see the setup process of demo-accounts, lauching [Open API/Swagger](http://localhost:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/) and [banking bankend](manual/manual.md) which we will look at later.
+You should be able to [open Swagger](http://localhost:8093/ebics/swagger-ui/?url=/ebics/v2/api-docs/) and log into [banking bankend](manual/manual.md) which we will look at later.

+We tested on MacOs.
+In case this is not working, you may

 ## Test API and download ZK proof